jacksmithxyz/personal-website/content/blog/why-im-learning-lua-in-2024/index.md

 I think this is great because it will help me understand more lower-level game development concepts, and also I quite like the coding aspect of it.

 I’m also a big believer in VDD (Vibe Driven Development).
-I likethe name Love2D.
+I like the name Love2D.
 Sounds cool.
 Community seems nice.
 Has good vibes.

 Lua apparently also has a reputation for being this kind of language that sits on top of super-fast embedded or low-level applications, to make use of the speed but with a nice programming experience.
 I think we can see this in both Neovim (written in C) and Love2D (C++ as previously mentioned).